veera9999/Antra-React-Assignments/Assignment-5/Assignment-5.md

 ## How to trigger rerender in a component?

 ```
  Updating the state using setState (in class components) or useState (in functional components) triggers a re-render.
+If we update the parent component, it also triggers rerender of child component.
+We can use Pure Components or React.memo to prevent unnecessary rerender of child components.
 ```

 ## Why do you like react over other front-end libraries and frameworks?